cesiumskater/BSidesCache2025/PowerPoint Notes.md

 		It's about the people behind each project, each team, each interaction, and the experiences that shape us.

 Today, I'm here to talk about turning challenges into strengths, and I can't wait to dive in with you, so let's get started.
-	I’ve reviewed a lot of content for this, and while I’ll do my best to cover the highlights, there are some parts I just won’t have time to dig into fully.
+	I’ve reviewed a lot of content for this, and I’ll do my best to cover the highlights.
 If something catches your interest and you’d like to explore it in more detail, I’ll make the full presentation available on my GitHub.

 ## Slide 6 - Technical Debt: A Hidden Threat